andrey-sys/Myfitnesspal/ReadMe.md

   ***
    This project have two main executable Classes MobileMyfitnesspalTests and WebMyfitnesspalTests.
 To run all those tests with Maven, I'm using XML files ExecuteMobile.xml & ExecuteWeb.xml.
-For executing ExecuteMobile.xml tests you must do next steps
+For executing Mobile version of the tests you must do next steps:

   >- install Appium Studio community edition
   >- download the application MyFitnessPal from Play Store